-The 2020 Historical Fictions Research Conference will be held the University of Salzburg, 21st and 22nd February 2020.
+The 2020 Historical Fictions Research Conference was held the University of Salzburg, 21st and 22nd February 2020.

 To subscribe to the newsletter click Here.

 Dr Michael Brauer, University of Salzburg, “Cooking up Salzburg”